 As a choreographer he desires to re‐think life and and its physical forces.
 Always critical to how the gravity impacts the body, as much as how cultural projections curtails the body.
 With a smile to the never ending hunt for trend, Sebastian turns to the bastardization of conservative norms, speculations on another body, always choosing a healthy distance, but always ready to be a true believer.
 Considering his work to be involved in the fabrication of new rules for the body and its behaviors.

-In 2011 Sebastian founded KASS produktion, through which he produces all of his work in close collaboration with venues such as Weld, MDT, and The House of Dance in Stockholm.
-Dancing and choreographing the last 10 years, training bodily and mental muscles on equal terms, he considers dance as a means to reimagine the human subject.
+In 2011 Sebastian founded the company KASS produktion (between 2010-2016 it was co-run together with Allison Ahl).
+A company which all his choreographic works has been created, in close collaboration with venues such as Weld, MDT, and The House of Dance in Stockholm.
+Sebastian has been dancing and choreographing the last 18 years, training bodily and mental muscles on equal terms, he considers dance as a means to reimagine the human subject.

 Allison Ahl Dancer, performer and producer, has freelanced within the field of dance and choreography since 2005.
 Allison was co-producing KASS activities between 2010-2016, and a strong force both on as well as off stage.
 With a strong interest for performative practices regarding precense and awareness, movement and gesture.
 She has worked and collaborated with swedish and international choreographers in Stockholm, Paris, Malmö, London, and is increasingly interested in attending work that seeks to produce rather then simply represent.
 She has performed four pieces by Sebastian, and has an ongoing collaboration with Björn Säfsten and will attend his next piece ”Language Fools”.